ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_ldp/guide.en-gb.md

 ---
 title: "Logs Data Platform - VMware logs forwarding"
-excerpt: "Find out how to enable managed VMware on OVHcloud logs forwarding to a Logs Data Platform stream"
+excerpt: "Find out how to enable logs forwarding in a managed VMware vSphere on OVHcloud to a Logs Data Platform stream"
 updated: 2024-08-20
 ---